Moths of North Carolina

 Habitats: According to Schmidt (2009), Apantesis anna "inhabits relatively rich, mesic wooded areas, and is one of only a few species restricted to habitats associated with deciduous forests of eastern North America."
 Records from our Blue Ridge come from both upland and lowland forests.
 Records from the Uwharries and Sandhills all come from hardwood-dominated stands, all but one of which (4/5) contain extensive hillside seepage bogs or bottomland seeps with fairly rich herbaceous vegetation (the fifth is a dry upland site, although located fairly close to a more mesic ravine).

-Larval Host Plants: Members of this genus are highly polyphagous, feeding on a wide range of herbaceous plants, with Dicots possibly preferred (Schmidt, 2009) - View
+Larval Host Plants: Members of this genus are highly polyphagous, feeding on a wide range of herbaceous plants, with Dicots possibly preferred (Schmidt, 2009).
+Specific hosts listed in the literature include Plantago, Taraxacum, and Trifolium.
+We do not have any feeding records in North Carolina. - View

 Observation Methods: Appears to come well to blacklights, with up to 21 collected in a single trap.
 The mouthparts are non-functional (Singer, 2000, cited in Schmidt, 2009), so it does not come to bait.